jing-bao/benchmarks/proposals/opencv-kernels/README.md

 # OpenCV kernels

 ## Overview
-The HTML5 standard brings users the great cability of including and handling multimedia locally, together with an emerging need of computer vision programming functions available on the web.
+The HTML5 standard brings users the great capability of including and handling multimedia locally, together with an emerging need of computer vision programming functions available on the web.
 However, real-time user experience cannot be achieved when implementing those computation-intensive functions in JavaScript, even on the highly-optimized JavaScript engine.
 With the announcement of WebAssembly technology, source code in multiple programming languages, such as C, C++, Rust, etc. can be compiled into a sort of low-level and platform-independent bytecode which can run on the browsers while maintaining near-to-native execution speed.
 Thus, the widely-used OpenCV library can be ported to web platform with little extra effort, the ported library is officially called OpenCV.js.

 The OpenCV-based applications relies on the kernel functions for the performance-critical work.
 This benchmark evaluates three vision kernels for image transformation, including: threshold, integral and cvtColor.
 The threshold function applies fixed-level thresholding to a single-channel array; the integral function calculates the integral of an image; the cvtColor converts an image from one color space to another.
 The reasons for their admission are: